 Adults take the world for granted.
 Kids don’t.
 To them, everything is interesting because everything is new.
 Sure, they may have seen and heard these things before, but not in this way.
 So they’ll ask why dirt is so dirty, why ice cream isn’t for breakfast, why Main St. is called Main St. and why the dog didn’t grow in Mommy’s belly.
 As one question leads to another, you’re literally seeing your children’s minds at work as they learn about the world around them.
 As a parent, you want to encourage that curiosity and toddler-style critical thinking.

 A barrage of questions may feel like an interrogation, but it’s actually a conversation—just with a toddler’s limited vocabulary and communication skills.
-“Typically prior to this phase, it was the ‘no’ phase,” explains Elliott Cortez, a child psychologist and in New York City.
+“Typically prior to this phase, it was the ‘no’ phase,” explains Elliott Cortez, a child psychologist and the founder of Elliott’s Classes in New York City.
 “Now they are starting to understand that by saying ‘why,’ they’re eliciting a response from you.”
 The “why” may not even be the real question but a way to tell you that something is interesting and they want to know more about it.

 These quirky conversations also build your relationship with your child.
 If you seem frustrated or annoyed, your little one might shut down.
 But if your tone is warm and welcoming, your child will learn to come to you with any thoughts and worries because you’ve made it clear that you’re always there to listen.
 That’s the type of relationship we desperately want with our kids.
 We just didn’t realize we had to play 20 Questions to get it.